 The base of this soup if chock full of nutritious and delicious bite sized vegetables.
 Dice onions, peeled carrots, celery, and a jalapeno into very small pieces. peel and chop a couple of red potatoes into 1/2 inch cubes and set aside.

 Warm a pot on medium heat and melt some butter.
-Add all the chopped vegetables and sauce gently, covered.
-Cook for ten minutes before adding the potatoes.
-Season with salt, black pepper, and (optional) Vegeta.
-This adds a delicious kick of flavor.
+Add all the chopped vegetables except the potatoes and sauce gently, covered.
+Cook for ten minutes or until the vegetables start to caramelize and change color, this means the flavors have developed well and is ready for the next step.

 The Seafood

-For this seafood soup, you can use an array of your preferred seafood such as clams, mussels, scallops, or white fish.
-Today I am using tilapia cut into bite size pieces to keep it simple.
+For this seafood soup, you can use an array of your preferred seafood such as clams, mussels, scallops, shrimp, crawfish, lobster, crab, or white fish.
+Of course each fish will have a different method and possible different cooking times.

 Once the potatoes are tender, add the prepared seafood into the soup and simmer gently for 3-4 minutes or until the fish is cooked through.
+This part goes very quickly so you want to make sure all the vegetables are ready, especially the potatoes!

 Optional Suggestions

 If you prefer, you can finish off this soup with a little heavy cream to give it a creamy taste.
+But I prefer the clean flavor of the soup without extra creaminess (most of the time 👀).
+Of course you can also use different seafoods and different vegetables.

 Enjoy!